awslabs/aws-cloudfront-extensions/function/js/cross-origin-resource-sharing/README.md

 ## Deployment

-To deploy the stack, use the AWS CLI
+To deploy the stack, you can either use UI or AWS CLI

+### UI
+Go to [CloudFront Extensions Workshop](https://awslabs.github.io/aws-cloudfront-extensions/#cloudfront-function), find the CloudFront Function you would like to deploy and click **Deploy** button.

+### AWS CLI

 ```bash
 aws cloudformation deploy --template-file template.yaml --stack-name cross-origin-resource-sharing